 Limited to 25 students.
 Omitted 2018-19.
 Visiting Professor Trask.2017-18: Not offered

 (Offered as MUSI 221 and EUST 221) One of three courses in which music is studied in relation to issues of history, theory, culture, and performance, with the focus of the course changing from year to year.
 In 2016-17, this course was an introduction to European music in the Medieval, Renaissance, and Baroque eras.
 We will begin by singing Gregorian chant and will go on to cover such topics as the music of the Troubadours, the polyphonic style associated with Notre Dame, the development of musical notation, Renaissance sacred polyphony, madrigals, court dances, and the birth of opera.
 Throughout the course we will seek to bring the music we study alive by singing and/or playing.
 We will also host several professional performers of “early music” who will help us understand how this music is likely to have sounded at the time of its creation.
 Assignments include listening to musical works, reading about historical developments, and preparing several pieces for in-class performance.

 Requisite: MUSI 112 or consent of the instructor.
 Fall semester.
 Professor Moricz.

 (Offered as MUSI 222 and EUST 222) One of three courses in which the development of Western music is studied in its cultural-historical context.
 Occasionally we will attend concerts in Amherst and elsewhere.
-Composers to be studied include Beethoven, Rossini, Schubert, Mendelssohn, Schumann, Chopin, Liszt, Berlioz, Wagner, Verdi, Musorgsky, and Brahms.
+Composers to be studied include Beethoven, Rossini, Schubert, Mendelssohn, Schumann, Chopin, Liszt, Berlioz, Wagner, Verdi, Mussorgsky, and Brahms.
 Regular listening assignments will broaden the repertoire we encounter and include a wide sampling of Classical and Romantic music.
 Periodic writing assignments will provide opportunities to connect the music with historical-cultural interpretation.
 Readings will focus on Gibbs/Taruskin Oxford History of Western Music with additional historical documents and selected critical and analytical studies.
 This course may be elected individually or in conjunction with other Music and Culture courses (MUSI 221 and 223).
 Two class meetings per week.